Thor & Loki | Mumble Comedy

 But this is not a traditional telling of this ancient story.
 In the initial scene, the inhabitants of Asgard wore funny American football guards in place of what would normally be golden armour.
 Odin, the Asgard king (Bob Harms), wore a hilarious boxing outfit with his name written where the belt would be.
 There was an immediate dynamism, both obvious and subtle, between the traditional story where the comedy was understated, and full-on funny.
 It gladdened me to see and hear all of the story that I myself have an interest in, and I took no offence at the comedy that complimented it so well.

-READ The Dots | Mumble Comedy
+READ An Interview with Nathan Lang | Mumble Comedy

 Thor (Harry Blake, also the author), he of the hammer and mighty strength, was depicted not as a warrior, but as being enamoured of poetry, love and flowers.
 The show even goes so far as to suggest that he was attracted to another man, and they share a kiss, something to outrage the traditionalists!
 Tradition was further subverted when we saw Thiassi (Laurie Jamieson), general of the Giant army, threaten war between the worlds, then promptly sit down to play the cello.
 In fact all the players moved easily between various musical instruments, making the music itself almost like a powerful entity in its own right.